icinganalysis/icinganalysis.github.io/content/Thermal Analysis.md

 inasmuch as such results were not obtained in the flight investigation.
-The greatest discrepancy between the tunnel and flight results of figure 19 occurs in the laminar region at a local Reynolds number of 3X10^5 and. in the turbulent region at a local Reynolds number of 3X10^6 where large peaks for both flight and tunnel result from sudden increases in heat input at this region.
+The greatest discrepancy between the tunnel and flight results of figure 19 occurs in the laminar region at a local Reynolds number of 3X10^5 and in the turbulent region at a local Reynolds number of 3X10^6 where large peaks for both flight and tunnel result from sudden increases in heat input at this region.
 In the transition region, a better comparison is obtained; the tunnel results are approximately 5